Plausible GMM: A Quasi-Bayesian Approach: The Approach: Main Ideas

 We obtain marginal posteriors for $\theta$ and $\mu$ as usual by integration:

-where $\mathcal{M}$ and $\Theta$ respectively denote the support of $\mu$ and $\theta$. $p_T(\theta)$ captures posterior information about the economically meaningful parameter $\theta$ and thus is the chief object of interest. $p_T(\mu)$ also potentially provides useful information in summarizing posterior beliefs about the plausibility term $\mu$.\footnote{Note that, while $\theta$ and $\mu$ are not jointly identified, the imposition of a proper prior over either $\theta$ or $\mu$ will lead to posterior updating over both $\theta$ and $\mu$, even in settings with $q = k$.}
+where $\mathcal{M}$ and $\Theta$ respectively denote the support of $\mu$ and $\theta$. $p_T(\theta)$ captures posterior information about the economically meaningful parameter $\theta$ and thus is the chief object of interest. $p_T(\mu)$ also potentially provides interesting information by summarizing posterior beliefs about the plausibility term $\mu$.\footnote{Note that, while $\theta$ and $\mu$ are not jointly identified, the imposition of a proper prior over either $\theta$ or $\mu$ will lead to posterior updating over both $\theta$ and $\mu$, even in settings with $q = k$.}

 Given the quasi-posterior, we can also immediately formulate optimal decisions under the quasi-posterior by minimizing the quasi-posterior expected risk.
 Specifically, let $\ell(\theta,\mu,d)$ be a loss function that depends on the underlying model parameters $(\theta,\mu)$ and a decision $d \in \mathcal{D}$.\footnote{In most applications, this loss function will depend only on the economically motivated parameter $\theta$, but we allow the loss to be over $\mu$ as well.} We can then define the expected loss minimizing decision under the quasi-posterior, denoted $s_T(p_T)$, as